lejara/DTC/BUILDandRUN.md

 # How to Run
-- Once you clone this..
+Once you clone this....
 - Open index.html

-- Note: Running the index.html file locally might prevent the popout from working.
-Due to the cross-origin-policy
+Note: Running the index.html file locally might prevent the popout from working, due to the cross-origin-policy.

-Simple workaround is to -disable-web-security, just for this instance! (make sure you put that shit back to normal when your done )
+Simple workaround is to -disable-web-security, just for this instance!

 # How to Build

-- npm Install //will get all the dependencies.
-Only need to run this once.
+### Get / Do Once
+- install Sass on your machine
+- run "npm Install"

-## Full Build
+### Full Build

-- npm run build
+- run "npm run build"

+### Specific Build
+- If you just updating the html files you don't need to build
 - Specific build scripts are in package.json